This page contains affiliate links. Please read our disclosure for more info.

 Kyoto Vegetarian Restaurants

-All these restaurants and cafes are entirely vegetarian (some are vegan), so you can safely choose anything from the menu.
+All these restaurants and cafes are entirely vegetarian (most are vegan), so you can safely choose anything from the menu.

 1) Shigetsu (TOP PICK)